Smart Selling on the Phone and Online book

 3. Then put together a development plan to help these performers improve.

 Stack ranking will help you decide who to keep and when to cut your losses.
-Let’s put this into practice and look at two ISRs, A & B, and see who will make the cut:
+Let’s put this into practice and look at two SDRs, A & B, and see who will make the cut:

-Which ISR will make the cut?
+Which SDR will make the cut?

 Most managers tend to spend more of their time developing the A performers, but spend less of their time with the B and C performers.
 This needs to change.
 It’s unfortunate how many C performers leave organizations because they were never given a chance to develop.

-2 Comments
+Comments

-2. Josiane – good article.
+Josiane – good article.

 Quick comment on the where to spend time paragraph – with your A Players or B’s and C’s.
 One of my mentors gave this example: